Go Back

 Minatamis na Saging (Sweetened Saba Bananas)

-Sweetened saba bananas cooked in arnibal or brown sugar syrup.
+Sweetened saba bananas cooked in brown sugar syrup.

 Course Dessert, Snack